Rei-Ruimin/BigTalkDemo/README.md

 ## Running the Server

-To run the Django development server, execute the following command in the project's root directory:
+To run the Django development server, execute the following command in the project's root directory (the second BigTalkDemo foler):

 ```sh
 python manage.py runserver